Our White Paper

 2b.
 Choice of funds and ETFs that best represent each asset class/factor

-We normally avoid funds and ETFs that are actively managed and prefer to invest in index funds.
+When Lysa invests in underlying funds and ETFs we normally avoid funds and ETFs that are actively managed and prefer to invest in index funds.
 A large number of international research reports have shown that 65-75% of actively managed funds underperform their benchmark index every year.
 Research also shows that those who outperform the index one year do not outperform it the following year[10].
 Table 3 shows the conclusions of a number of major studies of how actively managed funds underperform their index on a risk-adjusted basis every year.
 Lysa does not know of any trustworthy study that shows that actively managed funds outperform their index on average.

 Table 3: Underperformance of actively managed funds against index